eric-basley/dockerized/README.md

 ### Usage

-We have2 repositories, one for a sample [project](https://github.com/redpelicans/dockerized-app.git) to dockerized and this one about deployment process.
+You need 2 repositories, one for a sample [project](https://github.com/redpelicans/dockerized-app.git) to be dockerized and this one to automate deployment.

 Clone this last one and install node's packages: